Casablanca: Prefectures

-A governor typically oversees 2 or 3 districts.
+Casablanca is divided into eight prefectures.
+Each is led by a governor who is appointed by the Moroccan government.

-Example: The Governor of Prefecture de Casablanca-Anfa oversees Anfa, Sidi Belyout and Maarif.
+A governor typically oversees two or three districts.
+For instance, the governor of Prefecture de Casablanca-Anfa oversees Anfa, Sidi Belyout and Maarif.

 Governors can cancel decisions voted by a council if the proper legal procedures were not respected.
-They can also ask a judge to remove a District President from office if there is evidence he doesn't show up at council meetings.
+They can also ask a judge to remove a district president from office if he does not participate in council meetings.